Vaisshnavy12/The-Spice-Deciders-/README.md

 3.Harshini1030 - main coder and game checker

-we helped each other out through the difficult process
+note: we helped each other out through the difficult process